adarshms444/Time-series-forecasting-model-using-Long-Short-Term-Memory-LSTM-/README.md

-# Air Passenger Forecasting using LSTM - Results
+# Air Passenger Forecasting using LSTM

 This project involves forecasting the number of monthly international air passengers using an LSTM (Long Short-Term Memory) model.
 The analysis includes data loading, preprocessing, model building, prediction, and evaluation.